brucehsu/hayai/README.md

 ## License

-MIT License - feel free to use this project as a starting point for your own AI chat applications.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.